venkymullapudi/MediaWikiDeployment_Minikube/CM/minikube-role/README.md

 Minikube requires `firewalld`, `libvirt` and `dnsmasq`.

 The actual packages are distribution dependent.
-They are installed by using the [package](http://docs.ansible.com/ansible/package_module.html) module from Ansible.
+They are installed by using the [package](http://docs.ansible.com/ansible/package_module.html) module from Ansible.a

   * **minikube\_install\_dir** is the installation directory of the `minikube`, `kubectl`, `docker-machine` and `docker-machine-driver-kvm`.
 Defaults to `/usr/local/bin`.